Hakone Travel Guide | Discover Hakone’s Attractions, Access, and Top Sightseeing Spots - GTN MAGAZINE

 Travel information desk

-• Hakone-machi General Tourist Information (in front of Hakone-Yumoto Station): English, Chinese, Korean
+• Hakone Town Tourist Information Center (in front of Hakone-Yumoto Station) – Assistance available in English, Chinese, and Korean.

 • Major museums, hotels, and cafés